adiabatic/king-kong/README.md

 ### January 2017

-- Moved .Low (and .Llan) to L, swapping with .Tea on ;.
-I kept pressing L when I wanted .Low.
+- Moved ·Low (and ·Llan) to L, swapping with ·Tea on ;.
+I kept pressing L when I wanted ·Low.
-- Moved .Pea to P, swapping with .Vie on [.
-I kept pressing P when I wanted .Pea.
+- Moved ·Pea to P, swapping with ·Vie on [.
+I kept pressing P when I wanted ·Pea.
-- Moved .Ax, .Exam, .Llan, and .Loch to sensible places on the option key.
+- Moved ·Ax, ·Exam, ·Llan, and ·Loch to sensible places on the option key.
 - Added Ergodox variant.

 ## Shameless plugs